Do I need a scalp biopsy to diagnosis why I have hair loss?

 Watch Dr. Strachan’s interview with CBS New York on alopecia!

-Related: Hair loss dermatologist NYC
+Related: Hair loss dermatologist

 Dr